Doping induced metal-insulator phase transition in NiO

 The insulator to metal phase transition in NiO is studied within the framework of reduced density matrix functional theory and density functional theory.
 We find that the spectral density obtained using reduced density matrix functional theory is in good agreement with experiments both undoped as well as doped NiO.
 We find that the physical description of the hole-doping induced phase transition \emph{qualitatively differs} depending on whether NiO is calculated within density functional theory or reduced density matrix functional.
 In the former case the underlying mechanism of the phase transition is identified to be a rigid shift of chemical potential, while in the latter case a redistribution of the spectral weight drives the transition.
 These latter results are found to be in good agreement with both experiments and previous many-body calculations.

-The antiferromagnetic Mott insulators present one of the outstanding challenges to the first principles treatment of extended solids.
-The prototypical example of such a system is NiO, an antiferromagnetic Mott insulator with a measured gap of 4.1eV and a magnetic moment of 1.7 $\mu_B$.
+The anti ferromagnetic (AFM) Mott insulators present one of the outstanding challenges to the first principles treatment of extended solids.
+The prototypical example of such a system is NiO, an AFM Mott insulator with a measured gap of 4.1eV and a magnetic moment of 1.7$\mu_B$.
 The standard local density approximation (LDA) within density functional theory (DFT) predicts a metallic spectrum for NiO, in fundamental disagreement with experimental reality.
-The inclusion of spin polarization via the local spin density approximation (LSDA) results in a small gap, and a description of NiO as a Slater insulator.
-However, both the gap and the magnetic moment are severely underestimated suggesting that the Slater antiferromagnetic state obtained within the LSDA does not describe the true nature of NiO.
+The inclusion of spin polarization via the local spin density approximation (LSDA) results in a small Kohn-Sham(KS) gap, and a description of NiO as a Slater insulator.
+However, both the gap and the magnetic moment are severely underestimated suggesting that the Slater anti ferromagnetic state obtained within the LSDA does not describe the true nature of NiO.

-In order to over come this deficiency of the LSDA Kohn-Sham (KS) spectra, R\"odl \emph{et al.} proposed the use of two separate fitting parameters: an on-site Coulomb term $U$ and a scissors shift $\Delta$, where $\Delta$ is the difference between the experimental gap and the KS gap obtained using LSDA+$U$ functional\cite{rodl}.
-With a certain choice of these two parameters the KS spectra of of NiO can be made to agree with computationally expensive many-body techniques such as dynamical mean field theory (DMFT)\cite{dmft1,dmft2,kunes-nmat,kunes-nio}, reduced density matrix functional theory (RDMFT)\cite{sharma}, and the $G_0W_0$ method\cite{rodl}.
+In order to over come this deficiency of the Kohn-Sham (KS) spectra obtained using the LSDA, R\"odl \emph{et al.} proposed the use of two separate fitting parameters: an on-site Coulomb term $U$ and a scissors shift $\Delta$ by which the conduction bands are rigidly shifted. $\Delta$ is the difference between the experimental gap and the KS gap obtained using LSDA+$U$ functional\cite{rodl}.
+With a certain choice of these two parameters the KS spectra of of NiO can be made to agree with computationally expensive many-body techniques such as dynamical mean field theory (DMFT)\cite{dmft1,dmft2,kunes-nmat,kunes-nio,nekrasov}, reduced density matrix functional theory (RDMFT)\cite{sharma08,sharma}, and the $GW$ method\cite{rodl}.
 This scissors corrected LSDA+$U$ method comes under the heading of the so called correlated band theory method.